-415 The projected land uses of this reach primarily involve commercial uses, however almost 25% of the reach is currently used for residential purposes.
-While 62% is devoted to public uses, 69% of the reach's development is non-water-oriented.
+The projected land uses of this reach primarily involve commercial uses, however almost 25% of the reach is currently used for residential purposes.
+While 62% is devoted to public uses, 69% of the reach's development

+130 is non-water-oriented.
 Since only 3% of land in this reach is undeveloped, and 2/3rds of the land is privately owned, opportunities to expand commercial uses or shoreline preferred uses are minimal.

-Known archaeological, cultural, or historical resources within the reach include one public cemetery.
+Archaeological, cultural, or historical resources are known to exist within this reach, including-among others-one public cemetery.